ahmagdy/MoMoG-Mongoose-Model-Generator/README.md

 });
 module.exports = mongoose.model('User', userSchema);
 ```
-also will generate file with this code in the same directory called **user.js**
+also will generate file with this code in the same directory because we don't specified the directory called **user.js**

 #### Another Example
 we need to create **article** model with: